HashCash-Consultants/HCNet-Core-CentOS/README.md

 After the process is completed you can see the HcNet-core build inside /home/centos/HCNet-Core/src

-Postgres database need to install to store core data but before that you must setup aurora.
-For that please check https://github.com/HashCash-Consultants/Go-CentOS
+Postgres database need to install to store core data.
 ## Install postgres database
 ```
     # First add the latest version to your rpm for install using yum.